Graduate School Preparation

 Tips on How to Prepare

-Students who intend to apply to graduate schools and to pursue a career in psychology will require a B or B+ average and in some cases an A- average or higher throughout their academic career.
+Students who intend to apply to graduate schools and to pursue a career in psychology will require a B or B+ average and in some cases an A- average or higher throughout their academic career with specific emphasis on the last two years.
 Other important factors include standardized test scores, reference letters, relevant volunteer or paid positions, and research experience.

-Some of our previous graduate students have also kindly provided some personal tips on applying to graduate school.
-In addition, the Psychology Students' Association (PSA) holds seminars on applying and getting into graduate school at least once or twice per academic year.
+The Psychology Students' Association (PSA) holds seminars on applying and getting into graduate school at least once or twice per academic year.
 Please check their web site calendar for up and coming seminars.
 The PSA may also have some useful books available for student consultation in their office (Sidney Smith Hall, room 509).
 These could include "Career Paths in Psychology", "Getting In" , and the APA's "Graduate Study in Psychology".
 You may want to contact them to see if these are still available.
-Here are some other tips from a past PSA seminar on graduate school.

 One source of information available is the website http://psych.eudaimonia.ca/.
 This website and its content was created by Carolyn Hoessler, a former President of the Psychology Students' Association, to help undergraduate students apply to graduate schools in Psychology.
 The advice posted has been gather from professors, graduate students, career advisors, and others.